leahneukirchen/xe/README.md

 ## Copyright

-xa is in the public domain.
+xe is in the public domain.

 To the extent possible under law,
 Christian Neukirchen <chneukirchen@gmail.com>